jameslamb/doppel-cli/README.md

     * should be able to whitelist "extras" and have them not count against the final test
 * Handling of language-specific features
     * constructor names
-    * kwargs
-    * active bindings (R)
     * magic methods (Python)
     * S3 methods (R)
 * should handle within-package inheritance in classes
 * should handle cross-package inheritance with classes
-* should have its own reliable CI (this will be fun to set up...)
 * checks:
-    * differing number of classes
-    * differing number of functions
-    * 'specific_function' exists in one but not other
-    * 'specific class' exists in one but not other
     * differing number of public methods for 'specific_class'
     * 'specific_method' exists in one but not other
     * differing number of public members for class in one but not other